delfianto/dotfiles/README.md

 Customized ZSH shell script and dotfiles for Linux and macOS development box

 ## Credits
-The dotfiles for Hyprland environment are based on the ML4W Dotfiles, which can be found at [https://github.com/mylinuxforwork/dotfiles].
-Credits go to [@mylinuxforwork](Stephan Raabe) for the original work.
+The dotfiles for Hyprland environment are based on the [ML4W Dotfiles](https://github.com/mylinuxforwork/dotfiles).
+Credits goes to [Stephan Raabe](https://github.com/mylinuxforwork) for the original work.

 ## Installation
 ```